gitandy/DragonLog/README.md

 Empty rows are skipped.
 A row is considered empty if the date/time is missing.

 ### ADIF format import
-UTF-8 content (*_INTL fields) are prefered over ASCII counterparts when importing ADX files.
+UTF-8 content (*_INTL fields) are preferred over ASCII counterparts when importing ADX files.

+For ADI files DragonLog fixes different problems depending on the source of the file (see [ADIF Compatibility](ADIF_COMPATIBILITY.md))

 Hamlib integration
 ------------------